SnowyMouse/invader/README.md

 ## Frequently asked questions
 These are a selection of questions that have been asked over the course of Invader's development.
+- [I get errors when building HEK tags or tags extracted with invader-extract]
 - [What operating systems are supported?]
 - [Who owns my map when I build it?]
 - [Why GPL and not MIT or BSD?]